angelacorte/vmc-experiments/README.md

 - _graft_: self-integration of multiple FieldVMC systems (grafting)
 - _graftWithMoreLeaders_: self-segmentation of a larger structure (budding), and
 - _graftWithSpawning_: self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).

+### Simulations Graphical Interface

+The simulation environment and graphical interface are provided by [Alchemist Simulator](https://alchemistsimulator.github.io/index.html).
+To understand how to interact with the GUI, please refer to the [Alchemist documentation](https://alchemistsimulator.github.io/reference/swing/index.html#shortcuts).